openmpf/openmpf-docker/SWARM.md

 Swarm deployment you will need to manually add nodes to the cluster using the Nodes UI and configure them.
-Note that because Docker creates new containers when the deployment is restarted, each with a new unique ID, the service configurations cannot be reused between deployments.
+Note that because Docker creates new containers when the deployment is restarted, each with a new unique ID, the service configurations are not persisted between deployments.

 #### Tearing Down the Stack